hassan-obeid/tr_b_causal_2020/notebooks/_06-Architecture.md

 - What were our objectives in choosing the given architecture?
 - What were the motivations for all major decisions?

 The objective is to make the code easily reusable and extensible for any user who has a basic knowledge of Python.
+Additionally, we want to make it provide the three deliverables needed for the project.

 ## 24. Description of expected debugging protocol:
 ### Should detail the expected debugging process to be used when, despite all of our planning and checking, failure is experienced while using some piece of the implemented architecture.